QSD-Group/QSDsan/docs/source/index.rst

 What is QSDsan?
 ----------------------------

 **QSDsan** is a package for the quantitative sustainable design of sanitation and resource recovery systems leveraging the structure and modules developed in BioSTEAM [1]_.
-As an open-source and impact-driven platform, **QSDsan** aims to identify configuration combinations, systematically probe interdependencies across technologies, and identify key sensitivities to contextual assumptions through the use of quantitative sustainable design methods (techno-economic analysis and life cycle assessment and under uncertainty).
+As an open-source and impact-driven platform, QSDsan aims to identify configuration combinations, systematically probe interdependencies across technologies, and identify key sensitivities to contextual assumptions through the use of quantitative sustainable design methods (techno-economic analysis and life cycle assessment and under uncertainty).

 All systems developed with QSDsan will be included in another repository in the future.

 Getting Started
 ---------------
-Want to try out QSDsan?
 First install the package at `PyPI <https://pypi.org/>`_.
-If you use pip, simply ``pip install qsdsan`` *Note: NOT READY YET*.
+If you use pip, simply ``pip install qsdsan``.

 Follow the tutorial to get started!